PARENTING & CHILDREN'S ARRANGEMENTS

 CUSTODY - LIVE WITH

 ‘Custody’ is a term previously used to refer to a court order for a child to live with one parent.
 While the word ‘residence’ replaced the word ‘custody’, neither are current terminology.
-Now the Family Law Act refers to arrangements for a child to ‘live with’ a parent.
+The Family Law Act now refers to arrangements for a child to ‘live with’ a parent.

 ACCESS - SPEND TIME

 ‘Access’ is a term previously used to refer to a court order for a child to spend time with one parent.
 While the word ‘contact’ replaced the word ‘access’, neither are current terminology.
-Now the Family Law Act refers to arrangements for a child to ‘spend time with and communicate with’ a parent.
+The Family Law Act now refers to arrangements for a child to ‘spend time with and communicate with’ a parent.
+Decisions about how much time a child spends with each parent depends on what is in the best interests of the individual child.

 TIPS FOR PARENTING AFTER SEPARATION